Publications & Presentations

 AAAI 2025

-code obfuscation LLM security malware
+code obfuscation LLM security malware analysis

 ICDSIS 2024

-Evaluating Consistency & Reasoning of LLMs
+Evaluating Consistency and Reasoning Capabilities of Large Language Models

 LLM consistency reasoning evaluation